 In addition to established models of career counseling and placement activities, Career Services is committed to developing innovative career opportunity strategies and programs to support our students and alumni in reaching their unique professional goals.
 Career Services is dedicated to assisting our students and graduates to capitalize on their diverse strengths and experiences to build a fulfilling career path and is committed to equipping students from historically underrepresented groups to attain immediate success in the practice of law.
 To that end, Career Services requires that all employers seeking students or graduates provide equal opportunity to qualified individuals without regard to race, color, religion, age, national origin, ancestry, disability, gender, sexual or gender orientation, marital, parental or veteran status.

-The Department of Career Services is located on the second floor of 385 Meeting Street.
+The Department of Career Services is located on the first floor of 385 Meeting Street.

 For additional information, please visit the website at: https://charlestonlaw.edu/career-services/.

 Please see this page for information about: